Police-Data-Accessibility-Project/scrapers/examples_templates/example_scraper_1/README.md

 ## Data uniformity

-Some data only had .xls files available for download while the rest are in .csv format.
+Some data only has .xls files available for download while the rest are in .csv format.

 ## Sample response